XcloudFance/Obsidian-research/A-level Computer Science Notes/Miumiu/9 - 习题 + Chapter4.md

 data of **instruction** fetched from memory

-contiugous repeated colors turned into the number
+**contiugous repeated colors turned into the number of reptition and the color itself** **For example: the first line of pixel: R2 P3 G1**